tagoso/dataviz-tago-so/src/airbus-boeing.md

 ## Regional Adoption Patterns

 This map shows the number of aircraft adopted by each country, including those on order.
-The A350 is widely used in North and West Europe and countries like Ethiopia and Vietnam.
-In contrast, countries like Saudi Arabia and Canada have adopted only the B777.
-Using a single aircraft type can simplify pilot training and operations.
+Out of Service fleets are removed.

 <div class="card">
   <div id="plot-wrapper" style="overflow-x: auto;">